-That shampoos containing these various elements for the different shades of tresses will help to maintain the color, if not to increase the natural shades, is therefore a logical conclusion.
+That shampoos containing these various elements for the different shades of tresses will help to maintain the color, if not to increase the Good quality of granulated sugar natural shades, is therefore a logical

 For the average blonde the whites of raw eggs are best.
 They contain no coloring matter and are softening and cleansing.